 A flow expresses a sequence of statements, or conditions, that Interana uses to identify users that engaged in actions that match the defined sequence.
-The flow definition includes one or more start conditions, one or more steps, and transition rules between the steps.
+The flow definition includes one or more start conditions, one or more steps, transition rules between the steps, and an end.

 In Interana, the default visualization for a flow is a Sankey diagram.
 This visualizes the flow instances transitioning between steps in the flow.